CUSTOMER CARE TEAMCONTACT US

-Early Entrance Sistine Chapel Tour before it opens: enjoy as did popes and princes
+Tour the Sistine Chapel before it opens: enjoy it as did popes and princes

-Our private tour offers the perfect environment to explore the Sistine Chapel and other works of incomparable beauty of the Vatican Museums and to fully comprehend their meaningwill.
-Your personal guide will help you visualize the cultural context in which such works arose, immersing you in the climate of the Renaissance, in the passions that accompanied artists and princes, merchants and bankers in the creation of a new world of palaces, domes, and cities.
-Our exclusive Vatican private tour will take you to discover this happy season of human history when the flowering of the arts was accompanied by the evolution of science, together laying the foundations for much of our modern world.
+Our early morning Vatican tour will offer you the perfect environment to admire the Sistine Chapel and the artworks of the Museums, while you appreciate their beauty and comprehend their meaning.
+Exploring with a talented guide in a small group, will help you visualize the cultural context in which such works arose.
+You will learn about the incredible passions of artists and princes, merchants and bankers, in creatiing a new world of elegant palaces, magnificent domes, and spectacular cities.
+Visiting the Vatican you will discover the relevance of the Renaissance, this happy season of human history when the flowering of the arts was accompanied by the evolution of science, together laying the foundations for much of our modern world.

-Whoever sees the Sistine Chapel through the eyes of Michelangelo, whoever reads in it his thoughts and sentiments, encounters genius.
-Who he was, how he lived and what he thought.
-Your guides will accompany you on this Vatican private tour into the great building projects of the Italian Renaissance and together you will relive the environment of the Florentine Renaissance and the Papal court in Rome in which Michelangelo created his masterpieces.
-The figures of Jonah, Adam, Eve, Noah and thousands of others on the ceiling of the Sistine Chapel and in the Last Judgement speak of Michelangelo and of the Renaissance: our private tour will reveal clearly what they say, and how and why these frescoes of the Vatican Museums have redefined not only art, but the way in which we look at the world.
+Whoever sees the Sistine Chapel through the eyes of Michelangelo, whoever reads in it his thoughts and sentiments, encounters a genius.
+Who he was, how he lived and what he thought, are the main themes of our visit.
+Our guides will accompany into the great building projects of the Italian Renaissance and together we will relive the environment of the Papal court in Rome in which Michelangelo created his masterpieces.
+The figures of Jonah, Adam, Eve, Noah and thousands of others on the ceiling of the Sistine Chapel and in the Last Judgement speak of Michelangelo and of his ideas.
+You will appreciate what they say, and how and why these frescoes have redefined not only art, but the way in which we look at the world.

-The Raphael Rooms: enter into the courts of the Italian Renaissance
+The Raphael Rooms tour: enter into the courts of the Italian Renaissance

-The Vatican Museums: stories of art and history
+Vatican Museums Tour: stories of art and classic artworks

-Some of the the most important works that we will discover, such as timeless Greek masterpieces like the Laocoon, the Belvedere Torso and the Apollo Belvedere, were excavated at the time of Michelangelo and Raphael, who studied and admired them in the same architectural context in which they are preserved today.
-The artworks that they created are the fruit of their careful study.
-And so we too will pass through the Pinecone courtyard, the Belvedere courtyard and the tapestry galleries on our Vatican private tour, discovering a selection of masterpieces with a guide capable of recreating the climate of the epoch, helping you to appreciate the Raphael Rooms and the Sistine Chapel in their historical context.
+Some of the the most important works that we will discover, such as timeless Greek masterpieces like the Laocoon, the Belvedere Torso and the Apollo Belvedere, were excavated at the time of Michelangelo and Raphael.
+They studied and admired them in the same architectural context in which they are preserved today.
+This is what makes the Vatican Museums so special and unique in the world: their walls incorporate the history of the Renaissance.
+The artworks the great masters created are the fruit of their careful study.
+We will walk through the Vatican Museums stopping by the Pinecone courtyard, the Belvedere courtyard, the tapestry galleries and many classic statues retracing their experience.
+Discovering a meaningful selection of masterpieces with our knowledgeable guide, you will appreciate the Raphael Rooms and the Sistine Chapel in their original context.

-From the Sistine Chapel we will directly enter St. Peter's Basilica without waiting in line
+From the Sistine Chapel we will reach St. Peter's Basilica without waiting in line

 St. Peter's Basilica: The Story of Fatih

-This part of our guided visit will bring us to the heart of the Christian faith, and along the way we will discover an incredible collection of relics and religious tokens that have accumulated here over the course of nearly 2,000 years at the site of St. Peter's tomb.
+Visiting St. Peter's Basilica will take you to the heart of the Christian faith, discovering also an incredible collection of relics and religious objects gathered over the course of nearly 2,000 years at the site of St. Peter's tomb, located below the main altar.
 At the same time you will have the chance to admire and understand enchanting works of art such as Michelangelo's Pietà, a work whose intimate embrace overflows with such tenderness that it can move even the hardest viewer to tears.
-The masterpieces of Bernini, the great genius of the Italian Baroque, also dominate St. Peter's, and the spectacular eponymous piazza dazzles with astounding optical effects.
+The masterpieces of Bernini, the great genius of the Italian Baroque, also dominate St. Peter's, and the spectacular piazza dazzles with astounding optical effects.
 It is here that the faithful have gathered for centuries to celebrate the great events of Christianity, from the election of new popes to solemn masses.
-We will bring you here to read a history that will also become our own, a history lived by the protagonists of our fascinating Vatican tours.
+We will bring you here to read a history that will also become our own, a history lived by the protagonists of our fascinating Vatican group tours.

 The Basilica of St. Peter's may be subject to unscheduled closings and late openings for religious ceremonies.
-Because these are often last-minute for security reasons, we may not have time to notify our guests but instead the full tour will be spent exploring other parts of the Vatican Museums and Sistine Chapel.
-We do not provide refunds for unexpected closures of St. Peter's and your guide will still give you a introduction to the Basilica, should you wish to return in your own time during your stay in Rome.
+Because these are often last-minute for security reasons, we may not have time to notify our guests but instead the full tour will be spent exploring other parts of the museums and Sistine Chapel.
+We do not provide refunds for unexpected closures of St. Peter's and your guide will still give you a introduction to the Basilica, should you wish to return in your own time.